| |

 of the Holocaust written by a non-Jew.
 A major scholar of Roma history and culture (his book Gypsies in Poland: History

-and Customs is a seminal work in the field), he has translated Roma folk tales into Polish (Sister of the Birds and
+and Customs is a seminal work in the field), he translated Roma folk tales into Polish (Sister of the Birds and

 legacy of Bruno Schulz, a writer of great importance whose work was under-appreciated following the Second World War.